Corbett · Moidart

 Beinn Mhic Cedidh — common questions

-- Beinn Mhic Cedidh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 850m of ascent and takes most walkers 4-6 hours.
-Terrain: Bracken and grass on the lower slopes — slow in summer growth.
+- Beinn Mhic Cedidh carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 850m of ascent and a 4-6 hour day on the standard route.
+Underfoot: Bracken and grass on the lower slopes — slow in summer growth.

 - Where do I park for Beinn Mhic Cedidh?